DouweHorsthuis/Case-study-Cyclistic-a-bike-share-company/README.md

     to be in one group or another
 3.  not sure if answerable with the current data.

-# perpairing the data
+# Preparing the data

 To prepare the data there are some things we need to do before we can create 2 subgroups.

 1.  the dates are in the wrong class.
-2. there is no ride length 3.
-TBD
+2.  there is no ride length
+3. TBD

 ## describing the data after creating the 2 groups